ietf-wg-alto/draft-ietf-alto-path-vector/specification.md

 ## Response ##

+The response MUST indicate an error, using ALTO protocol error handling, as defined in Section 8.5 of [](#RFC7285), if the request is invalid.

-The HTTP body of the response MUST be a `multipart/related` message as defined by [](#RFC2387).
+The response to a valid request MUST be a `multipart/related` message as defined by [](#RFC2387).
 The body consists of two parts:

 - the first part MUST include `Resource-Id` and `Content-Type` in its header.
-  The value of `Resource-Id` MUST be prefixed by the resource id of the Multipart Filtered Cost Map appended by a `.` character.
+  The value of `Resource-Id` MUST be prefixed by the resource id of the Multipart Filtered Cost Map appended by a `.` character (U+002E).
 The body of this part MUST be a JSON object with the same format as defined in Section 11.5.1.6 of [](#RFC7285); The JSON object MUST include the `vtag` field in the `meta` field, which provides the version tag of the returned endpoint cost map.
 The resource id of the version tag MUST be as same as the value of the `Resource-Id` header.
 - the second part MUST also include `Resource-Id` and `Content-Type` in its header.
-The value of `Resource-Id` MUST be prefixed by the resource id of the Multipart Filtered Cost Map appended by a `.` character.
+The value of `Resource-Id` MUST be prefixed by the resource id of the Multipart Filtered Cost Map appended by a `.` character (U+002E).
 The body of this part MUST be a JSON object with the same format as defined in Section 4.6 of [](#I-D.ietf-alto-unified-props-new).
 The JSON object MUST include the `dependent-vtags` field in the `meta` field.
 The value of the `dependent-vtags` field MUST be an array with a single VersionTag object as defined by section 10.3 of [](#RFC7285).
 The `resource-id` of this VersionTag MUST be the value of `Resource-Id` header of the first part.
 The `tag` of this VersionTag MUST be the `tag` of `vtag` of the first part body.

 <!-- TODO: Error Handling -->